News / Ball Python Not Eating? 12 Reasons and What to Do

 11. Illness

 If you have checked every environmental factor and the snake is still refusing food while losing weight, illness is on the table.
-Respiratory infections, parasites, and mouth rot can all suppress appetite.
 Signs to watch for:

 - Wheezing or mucus around the nostrils or mouth